Why Choose Us

 DVM, CHPV, and Founder

-After studying veterinary medicine, Dr. Heba spent many years as a full-time veterinarian, during which her experience with animals gave her the opportunity to gain a firsthand understanding of the conditions animals face, particularly those related to incurable disease and natural end of life.
+Dr. Heba spent many years as a full-time veterinarian in general practice, during which her experience with animals gave her the opportunity to gain a firsthand understanding of the conditions animals face, particularly those related to incurable disease and natural end of life.

 Today, Dr. Heba strongly believes that in many cases, pet hospice treatment and in-home euthanasia are the best options available for pets and their loving families.
 Such treatments offer an alternative to going to a brick & mortar clinic/hospital to say farewell to your pet and instead provide a compassionate, personalized and private experience in the comfort of your pet’s home where they are most comfortble.